Travel Health Information Sheets

 Many illnesses, including travellers’ diarrhoea, hepatitis A, typhoid and cholera are contracted through contaminated food and water.
 Travellers’ diarrhoea is the most common illness contracted abroad, affecting 20% to 60% of overseas travellers.

-Travellers can reduce their risk of such diseases by following basic guidelines.
+It can be difficult to avoid contaminated food and water but travellers can take steps to reduce their risk of these diseases by following basic guidelines.

 In countries where sanitation is poor it is advisable not to drink tap water or use it to clean teeth unless it has been treated.
 Ice should also be avoided.

-Iodine has been routinely used by travellers to disinfect water; however a recent European Union (EU) directive has announced that iodine will no longer be sold or supplied for use in disinfecting drinking water after October 25, 2009 .
+Following an European Union (EU) directive, iodine is no longer sold or supplied for use in disinfecting drinking water from October, 2009 .

 Certain foods are prone to contamination and should usually be avoided:

-- Uncooked fruits and vegetables, unless they have been washed in safe water and peeled by the traveller
+- Salads (as foods growing close to the ground, such as lettuce, are often contaminated-Uncooked fruits and vegetables, unless they have been washed in safe water and peeled by the traveller)

 Boil it, cook it, peel it or forget it!

 1. World Health Organization.
 Preventing Travellers’ Diarrhoea: How to Make Drinking Water Safe.
 WHO/SDE/WSH/05.07.
 Geneva 2005.
 Available at: http://www.who.int/water_sanitation_health/hygiene/envsan/

 2. Backer H. Water disinfection for international travellers.Ch.6.
 In: Keystone JS, Kozarsky PE, Freedman DO, Nothdurft HD.
 Connor BA Eds.
 Travel Medicine.2nd Edition 2008; Section 2: 47-58.
 Elsevier.